sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 The values in a list can be of any type, even other lists.
 Also, a list can contain values of different types.

 There are various other useful data structures that are beyond the scope of this tutorial, such as dictionaries (which allow indices other than numbers).
-You can find out more about these at <http://docs.python.org/tutorial/datastructures.html>.
+You can find out more about these in [python's documentation](http://docs.python.org/tutorial/datastructures.html).

 ## `while` loops